Android-for-Python/Android-for-Python-Users/README.md

 buildozer appclean
 ```

-To generate a multi-architecture apk or aab, `android.arch` becomes a list of architectures.
+To generate a multi-architecture apk or aab, `android.archs` specifies a list of architectures.
+(The legacy `android.arch` still works, but will be removed.)

 ```
-android.arch = armeabi-v7a, arm64-v8a
+android.archs = armeabi-v7a, arm64-v8a
 ```

 A debug build always builds an `.apk`.
 A release build creates an `.aab` as a default.
 You can create a release `.apk` by setting: